Futtawuh/EnderCNC/Ender3CNC/Manual.md

 ![blind joint back](https://github.com/user-attachments/assets/a60326e6-98f7-465b-b56b-e87a3059d8f2)

+# The build!

+### DO NOT PRESS IN THE ENDSTOPS AT ANY POINT UNTILL YOU START WIRING!
+YOU MIGHT NOT GET THEM OUT AGAIN AS THEY ARE PRESSFITS.

 ## Frame
+* DO NOT PRESS IN THE ENDSTOP YET.
 * Assemble frame as shown, take note of blind joints and 20mm offset on the back extrusion and check for square.
   - I found it easier to get a square frame on a known flat surface by adding the XY joints after the frame is built.
 Its a bit tricky, but very doable.